Closures & Hours Changes

 A day or two before a migraine starts, you may feel:

-After the headache stops, you may have muscle aches or feel very tired.
-These symptoms may last up to a day after your migraine ends.
+You may have muscle aches or feel very tired for up to a day after your migraine ends.

 or other emergency services if: